-3.0 IGETC Course Database
+3 IGETC Course Database

-The IGETC course list for all California Community Colleges is available on the ASSIST Coordination site at http://www.assist.org.
+The IGETC course list for all California Community Colleges is available on the ASSIST Coordination site.
 Development and maintenance of the IGETC database allows counselors and students seamless electronic access to all California Community College articulated courses and helps ensure accurate information when certifying coursework completed at other California Community Colleges.

-4.0 IGETC Course Submission and Review Process
+4 IGETC Course Submission and Review Process

 The UC and the CSU conduct an annual, joint review of CCC courses submitted for IGETC.
-Submission details are announced annually in the fall at articulation meetings and are also forwarded electronically on the CIAC listserv.
+Submission decisions are annually in the spring to articulation officers and updated on the ASSIST website each academic year.